Return of Investment

 And hence the richer price.

 But whatever the business, what eventually counts is how soon is that business going to make back your initial outlay and then and only then come your profits.
-Return of investment first and then return on investment.
+Return of investment comes first and only then you can think of return on investment.

-A perfect example of how that plays out is Warren Buffett‘s purchase of Burlington Northern Santa Fe (BNSF) back in 2009.
+A perfect example of how that plays out is Warren Buffett‘s 2009 purchase of Burlington Northern Santa Fe (BNSF).
 BNSF is in the business of transporting stuff by rail through one of the largest rail networks in North America.
-So as plain of a business as plain can get.
+As plain of a business as plain can get.

-Buffett paid 34 billion dollars to buy that business as part of the Berkshire Hathaway portfolio.
-Since that purchase, BNSF has paid out 45 billion dollars in dividends2.
+Buffett paid $34 billion to buy that business as part of the Berkshire Hathaway portfolio.
+Since that purchase, BNSF has paid out $45 billion in dividends2.

-The business hence, has paid more in dividends in about the first 10 years than what Buffett paid to acquire that business.
+The business, hence, has paid more in dividends in the first 10 years than what Buffett paid to buy that business.
 Everything from now on and into perpetuity is all profits.

-That should be the expectation from every investment we make.
+That should be the expectation from every investment you make.
 New businesses and ventures can take longer but not an infinite amount of time.

 And this simple, back of the envelope hack is sometimes all we need to keep us out of harm’s way.